-Well, this Trials version of the bike is essentially still a Bullet 500.
+Well, this Trials model is essentially still a Bullet 500.
 It’s based on the legendary Bullet, but with a few design changes.
 The bike we rode had a bunch of accessories on it.
-The stock bike only gets a few design changes which are quite noticeable.
-It has an upswept exhaust, new knobby tyres designed especially for this bike and a new subframe.
+The stock bike only gets a few noticeable design changes.
+It has an upswept exhaust, new knobby tyres, designed especially for this bike and a new subframe.
 The entire frame of the 500 is painted green, while that of the 350 is painted red.
 The rear mudguard is raised up, and there’s a brace on the front mudguard.
-The fuel tank is chrome with the old-school RE badging.
+The fuel tank is chrome with old-school RE badging.
 There are also rubber protectors on the front suspension.
-Everything else is exactly the same as the bullet.
+Everything else is exactly the same as the Bullet.
 There’s also only a single seat option available, with a luggage rack behind it.

 How does it ride?

 The engine still thumps pretty nicely and has a nice torquey punch.
 The throttle, though, is a bit lazy, but you get nice power delivery at the low-end.
-For off-road riding, the bike is quite nice, as you would expect, but there still remains a few quality issues and the overall design still needs to be looked at too.
-The rear brake pedal is quite low and is attached under the exhaust, so it keeps scraping when you ride off-road.
+For off-road riding, the bike is quite nice, as you would expect, but there are still a few quality issues and the overall design could do with few more tweaks.
+The rear brake pedal is quite low and is attached under the exhaust, which makes it scrape during off-road riding.
 It still is a fun bike to ride though.
 We rode it for an entire day on some very challenging terrain, and the bike handled and performed admirably.

 Should you buy it?

-The stock Trails version of the 500 is priced at Rs 2.07 lakh, and adding accessories you see here would cost you another 10 –15 grand.
-The 350 is priced at Rs 1.64 lakh and is the more affordable option of the two, but it looks exactly the same except for the colour, and it performs very well off-road too.
-Of course, it does have a few quality concerns, as this bike is nowhere close to the 650 Twins.
-But overall, it’s an affordable, good-looking machine that you can take anywhere without a fuss.
-If you are a serious off-roader, however, you might want to opt for the Himalayan, or spend a little more money and get something else.
+The stock Trails version of the 500 is priced at `2.07 lakh, and adding the accessories you see here would cost you another 10 –15 grand.
+The 350 is priced at `1.64 lakh.
+It looks exactly the same, except for the colour and performs very well off-road too.
+Of course, it does have a few quality concerns – this bike is nowhere close to the 650 Twins.
+But, overall, it’s an affordable, good-looking machine that you can take anywhere without any fuss.
+If you’re a serious off-roader, however, you might want to opt for the Himalayan or spend a little more money on something a little more hardcore.